groveale/copilot-ethical-hack-lab/docs/pages/extend-m365-copilot/02-sensitive-agent.md

         }
     ]
 ```
 This widens declarative agent's knowledge to read documents in this SharePoint site.
-This site contains some fictitious personal data for Al Grover.
+This site contains some fictitious personal data.

 <cc-lab-end-step lab="e2" exercise="2" step="3" />